michaelsevilla/pdsw15/docs/sc-rebuttal.md

 > 2. What are the contributions?
 If the contribution is the effect that policies have on behavior, then there needs to be a more comprehensive set of workloads.

-Although we strive to quantify the effect that policies have on behavior, in this paper, we are only able to show that policies have a discernable affect on performance.
-Rather than presenting a suite of workloads that must be introduced, characterized, and implemented, we present a narrow set of workloads that show .
+Although we strive to quantify the effect that policies on performance, in this paper we only show how certain policies can improve or degrade performance.
+We try to stay away from characterizing different workloads and finding balancers tailored to them and instead focus on the system itself.
 Of course, running a suite of workloads over Mantle is future work.
 The novelty of our system is that it can provide a gneeral framework for expressing and testing a range of balancing techinque, while minimizing the overhead of porting the balancer to different systems

 ### Other comments:
 - CephFS doesn`t have hysteresis?
 - Typos

-### Positives
-- "The paper's well written...
-Weak accept"

 ## Reviewer 3: